dmdmdm/wireguard-monitor/README.md

 It runs just runs 3 commands in a terminal GUI (a TUI).
 - wg show: updated every second
-- ifconfig wg0: update every second
+- ifconfig wg0: updated every second
 - tcpdump -i wg0: continuous scroll

 Not very amazing but hopefully useful for somebody.